SEO for Lawyers

 To rank in an increasingly crowded legal marketplace, your firm must move beyond the basics and focus on these three core areas:

 Technical Integrity & Core Web Vitals: Your website is your digital storefront.
 If it isn’t secure (HTTPS), mobile-first, and exceptionally fast, you are losing clients before they even read your practice bio.
+(To get started on your technical foundation, check out these five local search tactics lawyers shouldn’t ignore.)
 In 2026, a site that takes more than two seconds to load is a liability.

 E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness): AI may be everywhere, but it lacks the nuanced judgment of a seasoned attorney.
-Content that ranks today must reflect actual legal experience and address the sophisticated, specific questions real clients are asking.
+Content that ranks today must reflect actual legal experience and address the sophisticated, specific questions real clients are asking, which is crucial for future-proofing your content in the age of AI search.

 If you’ve noticed a dip in traffic recently, you’re likely seeing the impact of Search Generative Experience (SGE).
 AI Overviews are now answering surface-level legal questions directly on the search results page.